mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 And right after looked again at the pdfs recently visited and also other documents regarding snowy owls' care like a xls file named **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"**.

-Then the target continued surfing the web especially watching videos in youtube until
+Then the target continued surfing the web especially watching videos in youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.

-**21:01** when she used the **Skype** application but during  the usage she chatted with some friends about topics that didn't involve owls.
+During  the usage  she chatted with some friends about topics that didn't involve owls./org/freedesktop/UPower/devices/DisplayDevice

 ## 2 / 1 / 2017

-There is no relevant activity until **17:59** when the target downloaded, set up and accessed Pidgin, which is a multi-platform app for instant messaging, looking also at  the *about* page and the software's manual in the following minutes
+There is no relevant activity until **17:59** when the target downloaded, set up and accessed **Pidgin**, which is a multi-platform app for instant messaging, looking also at  the *about* page and the software's manual in the following minutes

 Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple** configuration folder we can say that she tried to register a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"** around **18:00**.